 Now, “adopting a Customer Success strategy” may seem like a daunting task.
 And you’re right to assume this solution will require some serious time to plan and implement, especially if you invest in making it a company-wide commitment.
 However, the overall impact of your Customer Success program will dwarf your expenses in no time.
 And we’re here to assist!

-PMG is no stranger to Customer Delight, the fourth pillar of the inbound marketing methodology coined by our partners at HubSpot.
+PMG is no stranger to Customer Delight, the final pillar of the inbound marketing methodology coined by our partners at HubSpot.
 This comprehensive guide is meant to help you better understand and operationalize Customer Success and build a framework for your own B2B organization’s Customer Success program – no matter what your industry.

 The Customer Success phenomenon is far from infancy in concept.
 Despite its recent explosion into the business world with a formal name tag in tow, pioneering the Customer Success movement was a series of technological improvements and shifts in business theory over the last 60-some-odd years.